Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

 To enable your application to use the image recognition and tracking functionality:

 1. Install the NuGet packages for Media Vision and Camera.
-2. To use the methods and properties of the image recognition and tracking classes and to handle camera preview, include the [Tizen.Multimedia](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:
+2. To use the methods and properties of the image recognition and tracking classes and to handle camera preview, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:

-    ```
+    ```csharp
     using Tizen.Multimedia;
     using Tizen.Multimedia.Vision;
     ```

 3. Define the configuration settings:
-    -   For configuring image object and feature extraction, create an instance of the [Tizen.Multimedia.Vision.ImageFillConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageFillConfiguration.html) class and set its attributes accordingly:
+    -   For configuring image object and feature extraction, create an instance of the [Tizen.Multimedia.Vision.ImageFillConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageFillConfiguration.html) class and set its attributes accordingly:

-        ```
+        ```csharp
         static ImageFillConfiguration configFill = new ImageFillConfiguration();

         /// Set the scale factor of the image being recognized